VegFest/act.vegfest.org/veggie-burgers-at-wendys/index.md

 				<div class="col-sm-4 col-sm-offset-4" id="ask-body">
 					<h2>Tell Wendy's you want veggie burgers</h2>

-					<p>Wendy's is currently testing vegan black bean burgers at 24 locations across the country.
-If you live in Ohio, Utah or South Carolina, go buy a burger to show your support.
+					<p>Wendy's is currently testing vegan black bean burgers across the country.
+					If you live near one of these locations, go buy a burger to show your support.
 					We need to show Wendy's how much we want vegan options.</p>
 					<p><strong>Sign now to tell Wendy's that we want veggie burgers everywhere.</strong></p>

 					<form accept-charset="UTF-8" action="https://formkeep.com/f/02515915d774" method="POST" class="form">